How puzzle toys can help manage cat and dog boredom

-If you’ve been working from home more often over the past year, this may sound familiar: The minute you start to focus — on anything — your dog gives you a reproachful gaze or disappointed sigh.
+If you’ve been working from home more often over the past few years, this may sound familiar: The minute you start to focus — on anything — your dog gives you a reproachful gaze or disappointed sigh.
 Or maybe your cat jumps onto your desk, like mine does, and starts batting at your pens...right in the middle of your online presentation.

 Why do our pets do this?
 Perhaps it’s their way of getting back at us for staying home for so long and encroaching on their territory.
 But, more likely, they’re simply bored and need something to do.

 In your pet’s mind, there is nothing better than playing with an interactive partner, and you’re their top pick.
 However, for those moments when you can’t drop everything for a game of fetch (or pounce), puzzle toys are a great alternative that can engage and entertain both cats and dogs for hours.

 In the past decade, puzzle toys have soared in popularity as pets and parents alike discovered all the ways these varied and exciting toys can enrich our pets’ lives.

 Most puzzle toys operate according to a very simple concept — parents add food or treats to a special compartment within the toy, then pets play with the toy to figure out how to get their tasty reward.